-- 1. The members of the Ground Jury must be nominated before the start of the Event - 2.
-In the case of protest or complaint refer to Chapter 9 of the ESNZ General Regulations (Legal System) - 3.
+- 1. In all events run under these Rules the Judges for each individual class shall be the Ground Jury for that class - 2.
+The members of the Event Ground Jury must be nominated before the start of the Event - 3.
+In the case of protest or complaint refer to Chapter 9 of the ESNZ General Regulations (Legal System) - 4.
 NZPCA Ground Jury and Appeal Committee: Refer Annex 8 Para A.